 Previously I told you my story with the herniated disks I have for years.
 And as I promised I am going to share with you how exactly I managed to keep this issue under control.
 Now I don’t have pain crises (knock on wood), my leg is not so numb anymore and I allow myself to lift heavy objects when necessary.
-I don’t mean I am completely recovered, but for the time being, I am satisfied that my neurologist doesn’t push me to undergo a surgery anymore, and I can walk and exercise pain free.
+I don’t mean I am completely recovered, but for the time being, I am satisfied that my neurologist doesn’t push me to undergo a surgery anymore, and I can walk and exercise pain-free.
 So, if you have some sort of back issues or you suspect that there is a high chance to develop one, take a look at the upcoming articles.

 - Dealing with negative emotions and past traumas – what do emotions have to do with my back?
 According to many studies – a lot!
 There are scientific studies that show the correlation between childhood traumas and unsuccessful spine surgeries.
-I remember reading one study in which patients were divided in three groups – 1.people with happy childhood; 2.people with some sort of childhood traumas; 3.people with major traumatic experiences in their early ages.
+I remember reading one study in which patients were divided into three groups – 1.people with happy childhood; 2.people with some sort of childhood traumas; 3.people with major traumatic experiences in their early ages.
 These 3 groups of patients all suffered from herniated disks and they we all scheduled for spine surgery (the slipped disks are removed and replaced with artificial ones in order to support the vertebrae).
-After the operations, the patients were observed and were put to tests in certain time intervals.
-Only a small portion (I believe it was less that 2%) of group 1 experienced a relapse in the disease.
-The patients from group 2 had higher percentage of people with second slipped disk.
-And a large portion (I think the number was higher than 80%) of the ones from group 3 did not recover from the surgery and soon after it they had another herniated disk in another segment of the spine.
+After the operations, the patients were observed and were put to tests at certain time intervals.
+Only a small portion (I believe it was less than 2%) of group 1 experienced a relapse in the disease.
+The patients from group 2 had a higher percentage of people with a second slipped disk.
+And a large portion (I think the number was higher than 80%) of the ones from group 3 did not recover from the surgery and soon after it, they had another herniated disk in another segment of the spine.
 This study alone says enough about to what extent our emotions affect the body.
 Louise Hay says that our backbone is our support – literally and figuratively speaking.
 If we feel unsupported, non-nurtured (especially in early years), out of control, hyper-stressed, our spine develops diseases corresponding to our emotional state.
 So, the first thing we need to address is the emotional, mental or even physical traumas and tension.
 The options here are numerous.
 Just find the one that really speaks to you.
 You can analyze your childhood, find the situations and/or people that caused you pain or any other kind of negative emotional charge.
 Then, release these emotions with EFT.
 Or start including relaxing practices in your daily life, such as meditation or prana (breathing yoga).

 - Hydration – at first glance, water consumption has no direct relation to the backbone disks.
 But this is not true – they have a lot to do with that tissue.
 If we take a look at the material of our disks, we will see that they look like a jelly substance.
 And a big part of that jelly is water.
 So, if our bodies are dehydrated regularly, the disks lose their elasticity and their capacity to cushion the vertebrae.
 It is like your car lacks its suspension fluids.
 For me, it is still not very easy to learn to drink enough water.
 It feels like learning to walk again.
 But it is absolutely achievable.
 I started increasing my hydration little by little.
 Just one glass of water at a time.
 If you start (from tomorrow or from Monday) drinking 2 more liters of water, the chances are that you are going to spend the whole day in the loo. 😀 My suggestion is to start slowly and to use the purest water you can afford – filtered, spring, low mineralized, reverse osmosis, or even distilled (for a short period of time).